California Federation of Republican Women

 Existing law generally requires the minimum wage for all industries to not be less than specified amounts to be increased until it is $15 per hour commencing January 1, 2022, for employers employing 26 or more employees, and commencing January 1, 2023, for employers employing 25 or fewer employees.
 Existing law makes a violation of minimum wage requirements a misdemeanor.

-This bill would establish 5 separate minimum wage schedules for covered health care employees, as defined, depending on the nature of the employer.
+This bill would establish 5 separate minimum wage schedule

 The new law doesn’t just apply to nurses, physicians, caregivers, medical residents, interns, or fellows.
 It also applies to workers who provide tangential support to healthcare facilities.
 This includes janitors, housekeepers, groundskeepers, guards, clerical workers, nonmanagerial administrative workers, food service workers, gift shop workers, technical and ancillary services workers, medical coding and medical billing personnel, schedulers, call centers and warehouse workers, and laundry workers.